MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/network-design-guide-internet-outbound-connectivity.md

 - Azure platform as a service (PaaS) solutions might reduce management overhead.
 You can use Azure Firewall for enhanced-security internet access, especially if you enable Premium SKU features.
 - You can deploy third-party firewalls and/or proxy devices as virtual appliances on Azure VMware Solution.
 Refer to the vendor's documentation for installation instructions and recommended topologies.

 The choices you make during this design phase are dependent on the choices you make during phase 3.
-If you selected [Public IP on the NSX-T Data Center Edge](network-design-guide-internet-inbound-connectivity.md#nvas-hosted-in-azure-vmware-solution-public-ip-on-the-nsx-t-data-center-edge) as your inbound internet connectivity option, you also need to use it for outbound connectivity.
+If you select [Public IP on the NSX-T Data Center Edge](network-design-guide-internet-inbound-connectivity.md#nvas-hosted-in-azure-vmware-solution-public-ip-on-the-nsx-t-data-center-edge) as your inbound internet connectivity option, you also need to use it for outbound connectivity.
 All outbound connections initiated by virtual machines in Azure VMware Solution are managed on the NSX-T edge.
 Connections are translated via Source Network Address Translation (SNAT) to addresses in the Azure Public IP prefix that's associated with the private cloud's NSX-T edge.

 The following flowchart summarizes how to approach this design phase:

 :::image type="content" source="media/network-design-guide-figure-17.png" alt-text="Flowchart that shows the decision-making process for outbound internet connectivity." lightbox="media/network-design-guide-figure-17.png" border="false":::

-## Default routes and outbound Internet connectivity in Azure VMware Solution
+## Default routes and outbound internet connectivity in Azure VMware Solution

 Routing for outbound internet connections initiated by virtual machines in an Azure VMware Solution private cloud is determined by the configured default routes.
 Different default routes are used for management and workload segments: